onyx-and-iris/vban-cmd-python/README.md

 vban.sendtext("Strip[0].Mute=1;Bus[0].Mono=1")
 ```

+note. if you are ONLY interested in sending script commands you may set sendtext_only kwarg to True

 #### `vban.public_packet`

 Returns a `VbanRtPacket`.
 Designed to be used internally by the interface but available for parsing through this read only property object.

 States not guaranteed to be current (requires use of dirty parameters to confirm).

 ### `Errors`